jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Admins cannot use security questions and must register for MFA methods
     - P1 or P2 Microsoft Apps for Business license or Microsoft 365 licensing required for SSPR
 - Azure AD Device Management
+  - Azure Active Directory Join
+    - The Azure AD join feature works with SSO to provide access to organizational apps and resources, and to simplify Windows deployments of work-owned devices.
   - Options to register devices
     - Azure AD Registered
       - Least restrictive option
       - Allows BYOD with personal Microsoft or local account
+        - For BYOD, Azure AD gives us Azure AD registration.
+An Azure AD-registered device is "lightly managed" by Azure AD admins.
+Users here can sign in to their device by using either a local device ID (for instance, their Apple account on an iOS device) or their Azure AD identity.
       - Supports Windows 10, iOS, iPadOS, Android, macOS
+      - While Azure AD Premium gives Azure AD registered or joined devices SSO to your cloud apps, you'll need a first- or third-party mobile device management (MDM) product to enforce policies such as data encryption, remote wipe, and so on.
+        - Microsoft's primary MDM tool is Microsoft Intune.
+Intune is part of a larger Microsoft MDM platform called Microsoft Endpoint Manager.
     - Azure AD Joined
+      - Azure AD join is your option for the corporate owned, personally enabled (COPE) endpoint device scenario.
+Because the endpoint is corporate owned, you can enforce policy that wouldn't work with personally owned devices.
       - Device is Owned by organization
       - Accesses AAD through a work account
       - Identities only exist in the cloud
       - Supports Windows 10 and Server 2019
+      - Sample scenario:  your users want too sign-in to devices, apps, and services from anywhere
     - Hybrid Azure AD Joined
       - Similar to AAD joined however device identities exist both on-premises and in the cloud
       - Supports Windows 7, 8.1, 10 and server 2008 or later